Skip to content

 Entry corridor with brass-framed mirror reflecting the kitchen verrière and maple millwork

-Entry corridor · brass-framed mirror · maple millwork
+The entrance · brass-framed mirror · maple millwork

 Atelier verrière in steel and glass opening onto the oak kitchen with stainless appliances